Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--jobs path/to/jobs.json` is required for job-related actions.
 * `--keyvault-uri` is required for all `keyvault` commands.
 * `--keyvault-credentials-secret-id` is required if utilizing a credentials json stored in Azure KeyVault
 * `--aad-directory-id` is the Active Directory Directory Id (or Tenant Id)
 * `--aad-application-id` is the Active Directory Application Id (or Client Id)
 * `--aad-auth-key` is the authentication key for the application (or client)
 * `--aad-user` is the Azure Active Directory user
 * `--aad-password` is the Azure Active Directory password for the user
+* `--aad-cert-private-key` is the Azure Active Directory Service Principal RSA private key corresponding to the X.509 certificate for certificate-based auth
+* `--aad-cert-thumbprint` is the X.509 certificate thumbprint for Azure Active Directory certificate-based auth

-Note that only one of Active Directory Service Principal or User/Password can be specified at once, i.e., `--aad-directory-id`, `--aad-application-id`, `--aad-auth-key` options are mutually exclusive from `--aad-user` and `--aad-password`.
+Note that only one of Active Directory Service Principal or User/Password can be specified at once, i.e., `--aad-auth-key`, `--aad-password`, and `--aad-cert-private-key` are mutually exclusive.

 Note that the following options can be specified as environment variables
 instead: